nirvanasupermind/termite/PLANNING.md

 - `2`: Inputs ternary value into register
 - `3`: Inputs heptavigesimal value into register
 - `4`: Inputs floating-point value into register
+- `5`: Inputs TCS character into register
-- `5`: Outputs register as decimal value
+- `6`: Outputs register as decimal value
-- `6`: Outputs register as ternary value
+- `7`: Outputs register as ternary value
-- `7`: Outputs register as heptavigesimal value
+- `8`: Outputs register as heptavigesimal value
-- `8`: Outputs register as floating-point value
+- `9`: Outputs register as TCS character